Imperial News

 "Bethan's achievement exemplifies the calibre of talent at Imperial and highlights the transformative impact of interdisciplinary research in addressing global health challenges."
 Professor Mary Ryan, Vice-Provost (Research and Enterprise)

-She developed a Bayesian survival model that connected vaccine-induced neutralising antibodies to individuals' disease or hospitalization risks.
+She developed a Bayesian survival model that connected vaccine-induced neutralising antibodies to individuals' disease or hospitalisation risks.
 By rigorously testing the model, she determined the vital significance of incorporating age-specific effects to accurately predict trial outcomes.

 This statistical framework, refined with data from phase III trials, assesses dengue vaccine efficacy across diverse serotypes, serostatuses, and age demographics over time.
 By integrating an adapted correlate of protection model, Bethan's model mechanistically connects antibody levels to disease risk ratios.